 3. Certificates of Deposits

-• High rates: Because they are term-fixed, CDs have among the highest rates when compared to other savings accounts and MMAs.
+| High rates: CDs have among the highest rates when compared to other savings accounts and MMAs. | Interest rate risk: If market interest rates are rising, you may be locked into a CD earning a lower rate. |

-• Limited liquidity: CDs are less liquid than other accounts like HYSAs and MMAs, making it harder to access the money if you need it.
+| Safe/low risk: CDs are insured through the FDIC/NCUA. | Limited liquidity: CDs are less liquid than HYSAs and MMAs, making it harder to access the money if you need it. |

 Best suited for